-- 1. Introducing the e-safety policy to pupils - 1.
-The Responsible Use Rules will be posted on all computers during the network login procedure and will also be displayed in the classrooms. - 2.
-Pupils will be informed that network and Internet use will be monitored and users will be reminded of this monitoring each time they logon to the school computer network.
-They will be required to agree with the RUR at each login otherwise network access will not be allowed. - 3.
-E-safety forms part of the ICT curriculum and the school delivers a comprehensive e-safety scheme of work across the school.

-- 2. Staff and the e-Safety policy - 1.
-All staff will be given the School e-Safety Policy and its importance explained. - 2.
-All staff will be given e-safety training to ensure they remain up-to-date with current issues. - 3.
-Staff should be aware that all network activity is monitored. - 4.
-Professional conduct is essential in line with the Acceptable Use Policy for staff. - 3.
-Parents and the e-safety policy - 1.
-Parents' attention will be drawn to the School e-Safety Policy in newsletters, the school brochure and on the school website. - 2.
-All pupils and parents are required to sign and return a consent form acknowledging the school's Responsible Use Rules.
+- 8.1 Introducing the online safety policy to pupils - The Responsible Use Rules will be posted on all computers during the network login procedure and will also be displayed in the classrooms. - Pupils will be informed that network and Internet use will be monitored and users will be reminded of this monitoring each time they logon to the school computer network.
+They will be required to agree with the RUR at each login otherwise network access will not be allowed. - Online Safety forms part of the Computing curriculum and the school delivers a comprehensive online Safety scheme of work across the school. - 8.2 Staff and the online safety policy - All staff will be given the School online safety Policy and its importance explained. - All staff will be given online safety training to ensure they remain up-to-date with current issues. - Staff should be aware that all network activity is monitored. - Professional conduct is essential in line with the Acceptable Use Policy for staff. - 8.3 Parents and the online safety policy - Parents' attention will be drawn to the School online safety Policy in newsletters, the school brochure and on the school website. - All pupils and parents are required to sign and return a consent form acknowledging the school's Responsible Use Rules.